 Word vs. logo

 Many businesses assume that trade mark registrations are predominantly about protecting a logo – this is not the case.
-Brand assets, including company names, domain names etc. should be registered as trade marks.
+Brand assets, including company names, key brand names etc. should be registered as word trade marks.
 Advice should be sought on the way to file to an application to ensure that you have the broadest possible protection.
+Also distinctive packaging for goods could also be protected by way of a trade mark.

-Businesses need to understand the importance of a trade mark register and also the need to avoid cutting corners, if they are to take properly take ownership of the brand they have developed.
-Following the above tips will help.
+Businesses need to understand the importance of a trade mark register and also the need to avoid cutting corners, if they are to take ownership of the brand they have developed.